Asuraaaaa/xCore/readme.md

       - Will return player instance for class money.

    - setMoney(int source,int money)
-      - returns how much money player has in pocket
+      - will set money

    - setBankMoney(int source,int money)
-      - returns how much money player has in bank
+      - will set money

    - setDirtyMoney(int source,int money)
-      - returns how much dirty money player has in pocket
+      - will set money

    - getMoney()       returns how much money player has in pocket
    - getBankMoney()   returns how much money player has in bank